mattiasw/ExifReader/README.md

 ### Type definitions

 Type definitions for TypeScript are included in the package.
-I'm not perfect in maintaining those so if you're missing any definitions for tags or something else, a pull-request would be very welcome.

 Usage
 -----